White-Nosed Coati

 Population threats

 White-nosed coatis are threatened by extensive habitat loss and also hunting, in some areas.
-Throughout its range it is hunted for its skin and for food.
-In the United States occasionally it is caught in traps intended for other species or killed by hunters who are ostensibly hunting other species, or is a victim of 'predator' control campaigns.
-They are also susceptible canine distemper, rabies and other diseases.
+They are hunted for their skin and for food.
+In the United States occasionally coatis are caught in traps intended for other species or killed by hunters who are ostensibly hunting other species or are victims of 'predator' control campaigns.

 Population number